iliana/rust-crowbar/README.md

 crate-type = ["cdylib"]
 ```

 `cargo build` will now build a `liblambda.so`.
 Put this in a zip file and upload it to an AWS Lambda function.
-You will need to use the Python 2.7 execution environment with the handler configured as `liblambda.handler`.
+Use the Python 3.6 execution environment with the handler configured as `liblambda.handler`.

-For best results, it's important to build the shared library on a system using the same libraries as the Lambda execution environment.
-Since Lambda uses Amazon Linux, the easiest way to do this is to use an [EC2 instance](https://aws.amazon.com/amazon-linux-ami/) or a [Docker container](https://hub.docker.com/_/amazonlinux/).
+Because you're building a dynamic library, other libraries that you're dynamically linking against need to also be in the Lambda execution environment.
+The easiest way to do this is building in an environment similar to Lambda's, such as Amazon Linux.
+You can use an [EC2 instance](https://aws.amazon.com/amazon-linux-ami/) or a [Docker container](https://hub.docker.com/_/amazonlinux/).

 The `builder` directory of the [crowbar git repo](https://github.com/ilianaw/rust-crowbar) contains a `Dockerfile` with Rust set up and a build script to dump a zip file containing a stripped shared library to stdout.
-Documentation for that is available at [ilianaw/crowbar-builder on Docker Hub](https://hub.docker.com/r/ilianaw/crowbar-builder/).
+Documentation for using that is available at [ilianaw/crowbar-builder on Docker Hub](https://hub.docker.com/r/ilianaw/crowbar-builder/).